Top 5 3rd Quarter Trades of Ka - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 11.08 and a price-book ratio of 1.44.
+In terms of valuation, iShares iBoxx USD High Yield Corporate Bond ETF has a price-book ratio of 1.63.

-The guru sold out of their 191,414-share investment in ARCA:XLB.
-Previously, the stock had a 2.55% weight in the equity portfolio.
-Shares traded for an average price of $74.83 during the quarter.
+The guru established a new position worth 35,655 shares in ARCA:SCHQ, giving the stock a 1.3% weight in the equity portfolio.
+Shares traded for an average price of $39.26 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Karp Capital Management Corp reduced their investment in BATS:PAPR by 519,817 shares.
-The trade had a 2.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $27.88.
+The guru sold out of their 23,258-share investment in ARCA:SCHP.
+Previously, the stock had a 1.28% weight in the equity portfolio.
+Shares traded for an average price of $55.01 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.